Castellanos hits 2 homers again, powers Phillies past Braves 3-1 and into 2nd straight NLCS

 Castellanos continued to wave his arms toward the crowd as he headed to right field in the seventh with the Phillies up 3-1.

+“Whenever you see that many people giving you an acknowledgment in a positive favor, I mean, there’s not really a lot of words that are going to be able to capture that feeling.
+But it’s special,” he said.

-Manager Rob Thomson again turned to starter Ranger Suárez to keep the Phillies in the game until turning the game over to a parade of hard-throwers in the bullpen.
+Manager Rob Thomson again turned to starter Ranger Suárez to keep the Phillies in the game until turning it over to a parade of hard-throwers in the bullpen.
 The plan worked once this series already.
-Suárez allowed just one hit through 3 2/3 innings in his Game 1 start before Thomson turned the game over to six relievers in a 3-0 win.
+Suárez allowed just one hit through 3 2/3 innings in his Game 1 start before Thomson handed the ball to six relievers in a 3-0 win.
 The plan in this one, get Suárez at least twice through the lineup — and the pitcher often overshadowed by Zack Wheeler and Aaron Nola succeeded.

 The hard-throwing lefty buzzed through three hitless innings — hitting 95.3 mph when he caught Sean Murphy looking to end the second — before Austin Riley homered in the fourth for a 1-0 Braves lead.

 The early homer, the early deficit, rarely troubles these Phillies.
 They wait for their long-ball heavy lineup to deliver and — for the second straight game — it was Castellanos who tied it 1-all on a solo shot.
-Castellanos socked one inside the left-field foul pole and pointed to his young son, Liam, as he crossed the plate.
+Castellanos socked one inside the left-field foul pole, flipped his bat, and pointed to his young son, Liam, as he crossed the plate.

+“I think when you’re hitting two homers every day, you can do whatever the hell you want,” Turner said.

 Liam was a fixture at the ballpark for most of the summer and tagged along with Castellanos from the clubhouse to the All-Star Game.
 Liam had been absent from the ballpark once school resumed, but his dad has gushed about his presence this postseason.